ramzimah/ramzimah/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m a backend developer, currently following a software engineering master's degree at @USTHB
-- 🤔 I’m currently looking for a job or an internship as a junior backend developer so i can use and improve my skills.
+- 🤔 I’m currently looking for a new remote job as a backend software engineer.
 - 📫 Reach me at: ramzimahnoune@gmail.com.

 #### Top Technologies